pytorch/serve/examples/large_models/inferentia2/llama2/Readme.md

 Inferentia2 uses [Neuron SDK](https://aws.amazon.com/machine-learning/neuron/) which is built on top of PyTorch XLA stack.
 For large model inference [`transformers-neuronx`](https://github.com/aws-neuron/transformers-neuronx) package is used that takes care of model partitioning and running inference.

-Let's take a look at the steps to prepare our model for inference on Inf2 instances.

 **Note** To run the model on an Inf2 instance, the model gets compiled as a preprocessing step.
 As part of the compilation process, to generate the model graph, a specific batch size is used.
-Following this, when running inference, we need to pass the same batch size that was used during compilation.
-This batch size and micro batch size for this example are present in `model-config.yaml`.
+Following this, when running inference, we need to pass input which matches the batch size that was used during compilation.
+Model compilation and input padding to match compiled model batch size is taken care of by the custom handler in this example.

+The batch size and micro batch size configurations are present in `model-config.yaml`.
+The batch size indicates the maximum number of requests torchserve will aggregate and send to the custom handler within the batch delay.
+The batch size is chosen to be a relatively large value, say 16 since microbatching enables running the preprocess(tokenization) and inference steps in parallel on the microbatches.
+The micro batch size is the batch size used for the Inf2 model compilation.
+Since compilation batch size can influence compile time and also constrained by the Inf2 instance type, this is chosen to be a relatively smaller value, say 4.

 ### Step 1: Inf2 instance

 Get an Inf2 instance(Note: This example was tested on instance type:`inf2.24xlarge`), ssh to it, make sure to use the following DLAMI as it comes with PyTorch and necessary packages for AWS Neuron SDK pre-installed.
-DLAMI Name: ` Deep Learning AMI Neuron PyTorch 1.13 (Ubuntu 20.04) 20230720 Amazon Machine Image (AMI)`
+DLAMI Name: ` Deep Learning AMI Neuron PyTorch 1.13 (Ubuntu 20.04) 20230720 Amazon Machine Image (AMI)` or higher.

 ### Step 1: Package Installations